josegarrera/josegarrera/README.md

+- 💬 I'm passionate about software development and the problem-solving challenges it presents.
+From a young age, I've been fascinated by technology's potential to solve problems.

+- 💬 I particularly enjoy collaborating with clients to understand their needs and then crafting creative solutions through code.

 - 💬 I'm a lifelong learner and am always looking for new technologies and techniques to improve my skills.
-I'm currently exploring Test Driven Development (TDD) to improve my code quality and efficiency.

 - 📫 How to reach me: josegarrera@gmail.com